 - To transfer these rights to anyone who buys your website or webshop, or your entire company for that matter.

-If an IT company does not agree to these, get out of the door as fast as possible because you are heading for a lock-in!
+If a software development company does not agree to these, get out of the door as fast as possible because you are heading for a lock-in!

 No lock-in with 1902 Software

-Although most of our customers tend to stay with us for a long time, the ones that do switch to other suppliers find it easy due to our seamless turnover process that’s designed to provide the least hassle to our customers.
+Although most of our clients tend to stay with us for a long time, the ones that do switch to other suppliers find it easy due to our seamless turnover process that’s designed to provide the least hassle to our clients.

 At 1902 Software there’s no lock-in!

-If you’re looking for a stable IT supplier, or a development team to take over a stalled IT project, contact us today and see how we can help.
+If you’re looking for a stable software development company, or a development team to take over a stalled software project, contact us today and see how we can help.